Last Updated on 6th December 2023 by peppe8o

 docker logs redmine_redmine_1

-you will see internal redmine operations progressing and our service will be ready once this command will show you following final line:
+you will see internal redmine operations progressing and our service will be ready once this command shows you the following final line:

 INFO WEBrick::HTTPServer#start: pid=1 port=3000